Mohamed-Ayaan358/Personal-Website/data/blog/framework.md

 | Data Binding     | **Uni-Directional**                               |
 | Rendering        | **Server-Side**                                   |

-It follows angular’s method of extending HTML with HTML attributes called derivative.Vuejs has three types of binding:- 1.
+It follows angular’s method of extending HTML with HTML attributes called derivative.VueJs has three types of binding:- 1.
 One Way binding 2.
 Two Way binding 3.
 Loop binding

 Due to its relative obscurity, many beginners would dismiss this framework, I personally would not fall into this trap, and rather focus on this along with React. `Simply because no one can predict the future development processes, and due to the large variety of features as well as being lightweight can lead to a potential surge in demand for this framework.`